ccgilroy/ma-thesis/doc/asa_draft/02_background.md

 This project is not a macro-level analysis of urban change or segregation, nor a micro-level examination of processes or narratives of gentrification in individual gay neighborhoods.
 Instead, I undertake a meso-level investigation, a small-N study incorporating nearly 30 gay neighborhoods from two dozen cities.
 Using gay bars and Census data, I combine a qualitative approach to the incorporation of knowledge with quantitative techniques of analysis.

-To recapitulate, I aim to adjudicate between competing explanations for neighborhood change, , using their implied patterns of contextual change.
+To recapitulate, I aim to adjudicate between competing explanations for neighborhood change, using their implied patterns of contextual change.
 These theories carry distinct implications for the role of LGBTQ people and other socially marginalized communities in navigating their own fates.
 Directly inspired by questions opened up by @ghaziani_there_2014 and others about why gay neighborhoods are changing, I address the need for more empirical research about the nature of gay neighborhood change [@brown_gender_2014].
-Further, I contribute a response to calls to broaden the way we study gay urban geographies within sociology.[@stone_where_2017]
+Further, I contribute a response to calls to broaden the way we study gay urban geographies within sociology [@stone_where_2017].